-Al Ain – whose name translates to 'the spring', and which is also known as 'the Garden City' for its surprising greenery – is the second-largest city in the emirate of Abu Dhabi, and the fourth-largest overall in the UAE.
+Al Ain – whose name translates to 'the spring', and which is also known as 'the Garden City' for its surprising greenery – is the second largest city in the emirate of Abu Dhabi, and the fourth largest overall in the United Arab Emirates (UAE).

 Al Ain is still somewhat 'undiscovered' by expatriate workers: it is, in fact, the city in the UAE with the largest number of Emirate nationals.
 However, this should not discourage expat workers moving to this part of the UAE, as not only is Al Ain bound to grow in popularity, but it also possesses its own considerable charms.

 Featuring a far slower pace of life than Abu Dhabi city or Dubai, Al Ain also retains a far more palpable 'local flavour' to it – perfect for expats who seek a new cultural experience as much as a large pay cheque from their time abroad.
 Furthermore, Al Ain is perfectly situated for travel within the UAE and to its neighbouring countries; it is located on the Omani border, and is only 82 miles (130km) from both Abu Dhabi city and Dubai.